dotnet/csharplang/proposals/const-parameters.md

 this.Method(const x);           // Error - x is not a compile time constant or constant expression
 ```

 Constant expression type must match parameter type or be implicitly convertible to it during compilation.
-Use of constant expression as argument value allows easy access to constant folding optimizations implemented in Roslyn.
+Use of constant expression as argument value allows to easily access constant folding optimizations implemented in Roslyn.
 Types allowed in `const parameters` declarations are identical to the types supported by constant expressions:

 ```
 a constant expression must be the null literal or a value with one of the following types: sbyte, byte, short, ushort, int, uint, long, ulong, char, float, double, decimal, bool, object, string, or any enumeration type.
 ```
-Developers should intuitively grasp `const parameters` meaning as it does not change `const keyword` meaning except for the scope where `const keyword` is syntactically valid.
-Additionally since 'const' keyword located before parameter type declaration is treated similarly to 'ref', 'out' and 'this' modifiers it's new usage should be easy to understand as well.
+Developers should intuitively grasp `const parameters` meaning as `const keyword` meaning is not changing except for the scope where `const keyword` is syntactically valid.
+Additionally since `const keyword` located before parameter type declaration is treated similarly to `ref`, `out` and `this` modifiers its new usage should be easy to understand as well.

 ```C#
 // Declarations with const parameters